DylanLRPollock/Monkey-Head-Project/README.md

 `run-tests.sh` script performs the same activation step before executing the test suite with `pytest -vv`.
 Both scripts report an error if the `venv` directory is missing, reminding you to run `install.sh` first.
+`update_memory_pdfs.py` regenerates text versions of the bundled PDF files under `memory/PDF`.
+Run this script whenever you add or edit PDF documents to keep the preloaded dataset up to date.

 ### Docker and Kubernetes Utilities